Aliases for AKR1B1 Gene

 AKR1B1 (Aldo-Keto Reductase Family 1, Member B1 (Aldose Reductase)) is a Protein Coding gene.
-Diseases associated with AKR1B1 include diabetic neuropathy and diabetic cataract.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
+Diseases associated with AKR1B1 include Diabetic Neuropathy and Diabetic Cataract.
+Among its related pathways are Glycosaminoglycan metabolism and Fructose metabolism.
 GO annotations related to this gene include oxidoreductase activity and aldo-keto reductase (NADP) activity.
 An important paralog of this gene is AKR1C2.

 UniProtKB/Swiss-Prot for AKR1B1 Gene

 Catalyzes the NADPH-dependent reduction of a wide variety of carbonyl-containing compounds to their corresponding alcohols with a broad range of catalytic efficiencies.

 Aldose reductase (also known as aldehyde reductase) catalyzes the reduction of a wide variety of hydrophobic and hydrophilic carbonyl-containing compounds to their corresponding alcohols.
 This enzyme is cytosolic, exists as a monomer and requires NADPH as a co-factor.